 Laber has numerous public works sited across Montana and abroad, notably on SKC’s campus, the University of Montana, the Rocky Boy’s Reservation, and in private collections.
 Early in his career, Laber won the 1999 “People’s Choice” award at the American Indian Higher Education Consortium’s annual conference in Billings with a sculpture of a bison that was later accessioned by the Westphalian State Museum of Natural History in Münster, Germany.
 Later that year, the Blackfeet tribe and the Montana Arts Council commissioned a set of four sentries to oversee the North, West, South, and East entrances of the Blackfeet Reservation.
 Laber made them using rusted out cars destroyed in the 1964 flood.
 This exhibit includes one of Laber's first sentry pieces, made in one of Corwin Clairmont's classes.

 Laber eventually settled on Post Creek outside of St. Ignatius and launched the ‘Reborn Rez Wrecks’ studio, complete with a yard filled with car parts for materials.
 A precise craftsman, Laber built large scale sculpture that weighed hundreds of pounds with tight tolerances.
 He would meticulously sift through hundreds of parts before selecting and inserting exactly the right piece to suggest or describe an essential detail.
-An expert at considering all the angles that sculpture might be viewed, he made his works appear active, kinetic, and full of energy.
+An expert at considering all the angles that sculpture might be viewed, he made his works appear active, with a kinetic feeling, and full of energy.

-Thank you to the following exhibition sponsors: Dick Anderson Construction, Caras Nursery, Rocky Mountain Moving & Storage, and City of Missoula.
+Thank you to the following exhibition sponsors: Dick Anderson Construction, Caras Nursery, Rocky Mountain Moving & Storage, and the City of Missoula.